anastop/multinet/README.md

   and an identical Mininet topology will be built in each machine.
   If all the topologies are built successfully you should synchronously get a `200 OK` response code.

-#### Gradual Bootup

-We observed that the SDN controller displays some instability issues when it is overwhelmed with switch additions.
-The solution we pose to this problem is the gradual switch bootup.
-In more detail, we modified the Mininet `start` method as follows
-- We split the switches we need to start in groups
-- The size of each group is specified by the `group_size` parameter
-- We start the switches in each group normally
-- After all the switches in a group have started we insert a delay
-- The delay is specified by the `group_delay` parameter

-We have observed that this method allows us to boot larger topologies with greater stability.
-Moreover it gives us a way to estimate the boot time of a topology in a deterministic way.

 #### Start Multinet topologies